 New York Approves Online Pre-Licensing Course for New Drivers

-Traditionally, teens and adults seeking a driver license in New York have been required to take a 5-hour classroom course to learn the rules of the road and safe driving principles.
-But starting in fall 2020, the state will allow new drivers to take a convenient online version of the 5-hour pre-licensing course.
+Traditionally, new drivers seeking a license in New York have been required to take a 5-hour classroom course to learn the rules of the road and safe driving principles.
+But starting in fall 2020, the state will allow drivers ages 18 and up to take the Online Pre-Licensing Program, a convenient online version of the 5-hour pre-licensing course.

 In October 2019, New York Gov. Andrew Cuomo signed Senate Bill S3965-A, which approved a pilot program to create an online offering for the 5-hour pre-licensing course.
 The program, which starts with the development of rules and regulations, will run from June 30, 2020, to June 30, 2025.

 At this time, the New York DMV does not allow teens under 18 to enroll in the Online Pre-Licensing Program.
 New drivers seeking their junior driver license (Class DJ) or junior motorcycle license (Class MJ) must continue to take the 5-hour course in person.